 Randa Meade completed her Master’s in Public Health with a concentration in Health Policy and Management at the University of Tennessee in December 2014 and is now a doctoral candidate in nutrition.
 Randa is a Maternal and Child Health Nutrition Leadership Trainee.
 Randa’s research interests include family meals and food insecurity.
 Upon completion of the PhD, she would like to move to Washington, D. C. to work with federal nutrition policy.
 She is originally from Clintwood, Virginia and received a Bachelor’s of Science in Dietetics from James Madison University.
 Randa enjoys reading and listening to audiobooks, cooking, yoga, photography, traveling, and spending time with her dog Duke.

-Marissa McElrone is a Nutritional Sciences doctoral student with a concentration in Community Nutrition and is planning to complete the dietetic internship.
-Originally from Easton, Pennsylvania Marissa served as a Peace Corps volunteer in Tanzania, East Africa after completing her Bachelor’s of Science in Nutritional Sciences from Penn State.
+Marissa McElrone is a nutritional sciences doctoral student with a concentration in community nutrition and is planning to complete the dietetic internship.
+Originally from Easton, Pennsylvania Marissa served as a Peace Corps volunteer in Tanzania, East Africa after completing her Bachelor of Science in nutritional sciences from Penn State University.
 Marissa is a Maternal and Child Health Nutrition Leadership Trainee.
-Her research focuses on the impacts of dietary acculturation on the food security status of refugee and immigrant families.
+Her research focuses on the impacts of dietary acculturation on food security status and the use of community based participatory research interventions to address these issues with refugee and immigrant families.
 She enjoys running, hiking, paddling, the outdoors, travel, and ethnic food.

 Kristen Murray is a graduate student seeking a Master’s of Science in Public Health Nutrition.
 She grew up in South Florida but has called Rocky Top her home since 2007.
 She graduated from the University of Tennessee’s College of Nursing in May 2012 and worked as a registered nurse in acute care where she felt a strong need to learn more about preventative health.
 Her research interests include obesity and chronic disease prevention especially in the young adult population.
 She loves hiking in the Smokies, inventing new recipes and traveling.